-Yes there are some favorable situations where you might want to get in on certain days - which we'll talk about in the course - but overall it's not going to affect you that much because you're choosing a range in the future.
-You're choosing a range whether it's kind of more in the middle.
+Yes, there are some favorable situations where you might want to get in on certain days - which we'll talk about in the course - but overall it's not going to affect you that much because you're choosing a range in the future.
+You're selecting a range whether it's more in the middle.

 I wouldn't go too tight on the time frame because the shorter the time frame, the less premium you make.

 I hope this shows you the power of iron condors and how easy it can be compared to options.
-I'm not saying it's totally and completely easy because there's still a lot of work involved behind it.
+I'm not saying it's entirely and effortless because there's still a lot of work involved behind it.

 There's still a lot of work that goes into it as far as learning this.
-There's a lot of time you got to learn when the appropriate time to shift gears so that goes along with when you put on the iron Condor.
+There's a lot of time you got to determine when the appropriate time to shift gears, so that goes along with when you put on the Iron Condor.
 And some of these things will be covered in the course.
-That's what the course is really all about.
-To fine-tune those things.
+That's what the course is all about to fine-tune those things.

-With iron condors, it's about choosing a range rather than picking a stock that you know is gonna go up or down.
+With iron condors, it's about choosing a range rather than picking a stock that you know is going to go up or down.
 It's not about a direction.